webn3ewbie/Economic-Data-Terminal/README.md

-# Econ Data Terminal of Macro Indicators
+# Economic Terminal of Macro Datasets

 ## Purpose
 - Leverage an API to source different Information
-- Create a web app to view Fed data
+- Create a web app to view data sourced by the Fed

-## View our Economy from 3 Angles:
+## View the Economy from 4 Angles:
   ## 1. **Overall Economic Activity**:
       - Total GDP:
           - Consumption (C)